You are here

 In addition, Microsoft has developed basic and advanced computer skills classes called the Digital Literacy program.

 We are pleased to offer this to you as a Libraries of Stevens County patron!
 These are both great programs for people to improve their business skills or learn basic and advanced computer skills.
 All you need to do is visit a library location and ask for a Microsoft IT Academy brochure.
 We would be happy to help you get started!
 The brochure covers how to get started, choose courses, and , if desired, complete certification.
 It also has a list of frequently asked questions and how to access the Digital Literacy program.
+The MS IT Academy also has a YouTube channel with several videos to help you get started.

 To participate in the IT Academy program, you will need: